The Federal Government will Become America's Model Employer for the 21st Century.

 The committee will review the nominations and select individuals from each of the following Federal communities: Civilian , Postal, Military.
 It will also review nominations for campaigns that implemented an innovative strategy that led to increased participation and/or contributions.
 Campaigns may nominate up to three persons, one for each of the three communities, and submit one Innovation Strategy.

 These awards are a wonderful way to recognize the accomplishments of the CFC and the individuals who make it happen.
 We encourage you to replicate this program locally as well.
 Please help us identify CFC Heroes and Innovators by submitting their relevant information by March 28, 2005.
 The LFCC should fax the nominations to the attention of: CFC Awards Committee at 202/606-5056.
 Please use the attached guidelines, forms, and fax cover sheet.

 The recipients of these awards will be announced in April.
 They will be invited to attend an awards ceremony at the White House this Spring.
 Details on the date and time of the ceremony will be announced shortly.

 Thank you for your participation in this program.

 Qualifications for "CFC Heroes" candidates include, but are not limited to:

 Nominations may not exceed one page.Each campaign may nominate up to one individual in each of the three categories (military, postal, and civilian) for up to three nominations.
 The nominations must be submitted using the attached form describing the following:

 Campaigns that wish to apply for the CFC Innovator's Award should submit an abstract that tells us your story in a one page narrative statement that answers the questions outlined below.
 You may add other relevant information that you think others would benefit from when implementing a similar strategy.

-Abstracts will be classified in the following five categories.
+Abstracts will be classified in the following six categories.
 We have provided you with examples to assist you in selecting a category.
-Your abstract should indicate the category in the top left margin and if the project or initiative had a name please include this as well.
-Nominations may not exceed one page.
+Nominations must be submitted using the attached form and may not exceed two pages.